-A Security Deposit of $300.00 is required when a space is reserved and guaranteed for the your child.
+A Security Deposit of $300.00 is required when a space is reserved and guaranteed for your family.
 The deposit is required immediately to secure your child’s space in the program.
 The Security Deposit is not refundable should your child not attend for any reason.
-This fee is held in escrow and will be applied the last month of fees only.
+This fee is held in escrow and will be refunded to your family upon termination of the contract.

 In order for your child to be registered, please submit the following information:

 - A Copy of your child’s Immunization Schedule

 - Parental Consent Form

 - Registration Fee (Payable at time of preregistration)

 Fees are required in advance and postdated cheques for the 1st of each month are collected semi- annually.
 Each month will fluctuate to reflect the number of days within that month including the Statutory Holidays and Easter Monday.

 Parents will be responsible for full payment of absent days, sick leave, statutory holidays and family vacations other than stipulated above.

 Cheques returned from the bank are subject to a processing fee of $20.00.
 Please note that cheques will be deposited on the 1st of each Month, or on the following Monday.

 A receipt of full payment will be issued at the end of December for income tax purposes.
 Your cancelled cheques will serve as interim receipts.